 It's common to think of trees as either deciduous or coniferous, but there is a third category that takes on characteristics of both.
-These "deciduous conifers" are not plentiful though they are quite interesting.
-If you're looking to plant an evergreen tree that also provides amazing crimson or gold fall color, you'll want to learn more about these trees.
+These "deciduous conifers" are not plentiful, though they are quite interesting.
+If you're looking to plant a tree with needles that also provides amazing crimson or gold fall color, a deciduous conifer is the answer.

 What Are Deciduous Conifers?

 Most of the deciduous conifers belong to the genus Larix and are commonly known as larch trees.
-These trees have short needles in clusters that run along the branches, with flowers sprinkled throughout that transform into cones.
-They're appealing because they look like a spruce, but offer stunning autumn colors.
+These trees have short needles in clusters that run along the branches, with flowers sprinkled throughout.
+The flowers transform into cones.
+Larch trees are appealing because they look like spruce trees in summer but stand out in autumn, when their needles display stunning new colors.

-Many varieties of the larch grow quite tall, with most reaching 50- to 80-foot tall at maturity.
+Many varieties of the larch grow quite tall, with most reaching 50 to 80 feet at maturity.
 The European larch, tamarack larch, and western larch are among the largest.
-Though much less common, it is possible to find dwarf species of larch, which can reach maximum heights of just eight feet.
+Though much less common, it is possible to find dwarf species of larch, which can reach maximum heights of just 8 feet.
 You can also find larch that spread out rather than grow tall, making nice shrubbery.

 If you have the space for these big trees, you'll be happy to know that a larch is easy to grow.
 Many thrive in cold climates and enjoy full sun, and they tend to require very little care.
 They do not like dry soil, but most can tolerate a random drought.

-- European Larch (Larix decidua) - A popular species, it can max out at a height of 100 feet with a 20- to 30-foot spread.
-It has the pyramid shape of most larch but does get irregular as it ages.
+- European larch (Larix decidua): A popular species, European larch can max out at a height of 100 feet with a 20- to 30-foot spread.
+It has the pyramid shape of most larch but becomes more irregular as it ages.
 The golden yellow fall foliage is especially attractive.

-- Himalayan or Sikkim Larch (Larix griffithii) - This tree tends to grow in an oval-pyramid shape and can easily reach 65 feet in height.
-Native to the Himalayas, the needles get a bright yellow color in fall.
+- Himalayan or Sikkim larch (Larix griffithii): This tree tends to grow in an oval-pyramid shape and can easily reach 65 feet in height.
+Native to the Himalayas, its needles get a bright yellow color in fall.

-- Kongbo Larch (Larix kongboensis) - A native tree in Tibet, this can be a smaller tree with a height of 30 to 80 feet.
-In fall, the leaves get a red color.
+- Kongbo larch (Larix kongboensis): Native to Tibet, this can be a smaller tree with a height of 30 to 80 feet.
+In fall, the leaves have a red color.

-- Masters' Larch (Larix mastersiana) - Native to China, this larch can reach 80 feet in height and is hardy to Zone 7.
+- Masters' larch (Larix mastersiana): Native to China, this larch can reach 80 feet in height and is hardy to USDA plant hardiness zone 7.

-- Prince Rupprecht's Larch (Larix principis-rupprechtii) - A relatively small larch, this tree is native to China and Korea, but only reaches heights of 40 to 60 feet.
-Its spread is 15 to 30 feet and in the fall it turns a very bright yellow.
+- Prince Rupprecht's larch (Larix principis-rupprechtii): A relatively small larch, this tree is native to China and Korea and reaches heights of only 40 to 60 feet.
+Its spread is 15 to 30 feet, and in the fall it turns a very bright yellow.

-- Tamarack Larch (Larix laricina) - Grows 40 to 80 feet tall and 30 to 50 feet wide.
-This larch is native to northern Minnesota and Canada and gets a brilliant orange-yellow color in autumn.
+- Tamarack larch (Larix laricina): Tamarack larch grows 40 to 80 feet tall and 30 to 50 feet wide.
+It is native to northern Minnesota and Canada and displays a brilliant orange-yellow color in autumn.

-- Western Larch (Larix occidentalis) - Also known as the western tamarack or mountain larch, this large larch is found in the northwestern mountains of the U.S. The tree can easily reach 150 feet in height and in autumn it turns the mountainsides a bright yellow.
+- Western larch (Larix occidentalis): Also known as the western tamarack or mountain larch, this large larch is found in the northwestern mountains of the U.S. The tree can easily reach 150 feet in height.
+In autumn, it turns the mountainsides a bright yellow.

 Hybrids are also common within larch trees.
 The Dunkeld larch or hybrid larch (Larix x marschlinsii), for example, is a hybrid of Larix decidua × Larix kaempferi.
 A number of other hybrids exist that take the most desirable characteristics from each of the parent trees.